Strategic partnerships: 3 practical cases

 Strategic partnerships are the creative way to grow your company by excellence.
 It involves creativity, negotiation skills, communication and a lot more.

 But, it’s definitely not an easy task.
 How do you choose your partners?
-What type of agreement you should get into?
+What type of agreement should you get into?
 What expectations should you have?

 Besides, there are just so many ways to do it.
 It’s quite overwhelming.